 The testing results found out that the majority of people had no experience with an alternative text.
 Most of them didn’t know what the Alt text was until UX research explained it to them.
 Thus, it could be beneficial to add some sort of instructional/informational popup that attracts users’ attention to “Alt” and explains the meaning to encourage use.

 I reached out to accessibility experts again after we received the usability report results.
 We had a meeting.
 He mentioned some accessibility points which were very important and we missed to put in design last time.
 For image accessibility, we needed to provide a “mark as decorative” selective option for users to choose from.
 The decorative text can be ignored by the screen reader.

 In the testing, we found out the majority of the participants didn’t know what the alternative text is.
 The number of unknowns was 12 of 13.
 It took a giant percentage.
-For a user experience design, I needed to think about the usable ways to teach users learn about the alternative text.
+For a user experience design, I needed to think about the usable ways to teach users to learn about the alternative text.

 The Final Decision and Design Revamp

-I cooperated with UX writer, created a friendly wording located at the bottom of the banner right after users upload an image.
+I cooperated with the UX writer, created a friendly wording located at the bottom of the banner right after users upload an image.
 The friendly reminder would let users know about the alternative text and remind them to add one.
-When the input filed of alt text was activated, the label of the alt text in the input field also interpret some meaning of alt text.
-Additional, I added a “mark as decorative” checkbox below the input filed of the alt text.
+When the input field of alt text was activated, the label of the alt text in the input field also interpret some meaning of alt text.
+Additionally, I added a “mark as decorative” checkbox below the input filed of the alt text.
 Next to the “mark as decorative”, it had a tooltip for users to hover over and learn about the meaning.